Skip to content

 I like to jam with code like I'm used to do with music jam or improvisational theatre.
 I like to improvise without knowing where I am going.

 Usually I start with a concept inspired my math or physics than I'm playing with it until the aesthetic arrives.
-I like to begin with an ugly sketch and live tweet all the steps like this:
+I like to begin with an sketch and live tweet all the steps like this:

 Social profiles: